Petfinder.com compiles pet info from rescue websites nationwide into one spot for an easy search by breed, location, and

-Lately, I’ve had many friends reach out to me and ask me how they can find the animal they are looking for in a shelter or from a rescue group.
+Lately, I’ve had many friends reach out to me and ask me how to find the animal they seek in a shelter or from a rescue group.

 With hundreds of foster programs, breed rescues, and shelters in Colorado (and most communities), it can be hard to know where to start.
-And certainly, no one expects that you visit dozens of places on your own time.
+And indeed, no one expects you to visit dozens of places alone.

 Enter Petfinder.com!
 This is probably one of my favorite partnership ideas of all time because this is a website that does only good.